Zero-sum multisets mod p with an application to surface automorphisms: Appendix: Proof of Theorem

-$E_0$ appears with sign $(-1)^t$, so $B_{\mathcal P}+(-1)^{t+1}E_0$ is the sum of all the other (signed) terms, each of which counts a set of matrices whose weighted sums, by the Lemma, are equidistributed mod $p$. $E_0$ counts a set of matrices whose weighted sums are distributed according to \eqref{E:C'dist}.
-From this and the inclusion/exclusion interpretation of \eqref{E:B}, we deduce that
+$E_0$ appears with sign $(-1)^t$, so $B_{\mathcal P}+(-1)^{t+1}E_0$ is the sum of all the other (signed) terms, each of which counts a set of matrices whose weighted sums, by \eqref{E:0claim}, are equidistributed mod $p$. $E_0$ counts a set of matrices whose weighted sums are distributed according to \eqref{E:C'dist}.
+From this and the fact that $b_{\mu_i} = e_{\mu_i} - e_{\mu_i-1},$ we deduce that

 while